Four Futures for U.S. Pandemic Policy

 V. Early Vaccination

-A fourth future—and probably the brightest of all—relies on the medical miracle of mRNA vaccines.
+TOPA fourth future—and probably the brightest of all—relies on the medical miracle of mRNA vaccines.
 While it took nearly a year for Moderna and Pfizer-BioNTech to obtain emergency use authorizations from the U.S. Food and Drug Administration (FDA) for their mRNA vaccines, the design of the vaccines didn’t take very long at all.
-Moderna, in tandem with the National Institutes of Health (NIH), designed its mRNA-1273 vaccine over two days in January 2020 after Chinese scientists released the SARS-CoV-2 genetic sequence.91 Pfizer and BioNTech selected four mRNA candidates for human testing in April.92 Significantly shortening the time lag between vaccine design and deployment could have saved hundreds of thousands of lives in the United States and many more abroad.
+Moderna, in tandem with the National Institutes of Health (NIH), designed its mRNA-1273 vaccine over two days in January 2020 after Chinese scientists released the SARS-CoV-2 genetic sequence.91

 The bottom line for the Early Vaccination approach, as with the Internationalist approach, is that it almost certainly ought to be one among several strategies pursued.
 That means not only investing in research and development of vaccines against known strains, but also investing in outreach to the vaccine hesitant.
 Both of these challenges—developing a vaccine in a span of three months, and then convincing reluctant Americans to take it—are tall orders.
 There is no assurance that the United States and the rest of the world will be able to deploy a safe and effective vaccine early enough in a pandemic to avert a catastrophic death toll, but we are virtually assured to fail if we don’t try.